 Although the witch-hunting frenzy may have died down, women of every era – from Joan of Arc to Monica Lewinsky – have continued to be taunted, damned and burnt at the stake; be it figuratively, or actually.

 Their crime?
 Refusing to adhere to society’s prescription of how a nice, gentle, ladylike, sexually-repressed girl should behave.

 Our fear of the unruly woman has no mercy, and history has shown that women who follow a notably different path through life, will, more often than not, be punished.
 Though we may not use the term “witch” today, there are endless other modern terms that can ruin a woman’s reputation just as instantaneously.
 Last century’s witch is this century’s slut, bitch, gold-digger and “shrill” woman.

 It would seem that the witch trials continue for unruly women in the 21st Century as much as it did for those in the 15th

-We might think ourselves a modern, civilised society, but with the instant circulation of commentary and gossip today, it can often feel like we haven’t drifted too far away from those witch-hunting days… When you think of how a single photo on Instagram, or baseless slur on Twitter, can wield just as much life-destroying ramifications as a pointed finger in Salem, it would seem that the witch trials continue for unruly women in the 21st Century as much as it did for those in the 15th.
+We might think of ourselves a modern, civilised society, but with the instant circulation of commentary and gossip today, it can often feel like we haven’t drifted too far away from those witch-hunting days… When you think of how a single photo on Instagram, or baseless slur on Twitter, can wield just as much life-destroying ramifications as a pointed finger in Salem, it would seem that the witch trials continue for unruly women in the 21st Century as much as it did for those in the 15th.

 Although we’ve done away with the petticoats and bonnets, unfortunately, the damnation of the female experience has yet to go out of fashion.